Frequently Asked Questions

 eRehabDataŽ is constantly evolving and improving.
 Our staff developers work continuously to keep eRehabDataŽ at the front of IRF outcomes systems.
 A partial list of eRehabDataŽ features follows:

-eRehabDataŽ is a thin client database application that runs over the Internet.
-Simply put, any computer connected to the Internet (via modem, hospital network, or wireless) can be a terminal for eRehabDataŽ.
-For most facilities, that means that there are no additional hardware or IT costs associated with an eRehabDataŽ subscription since, for the most part, current computer systems are more than adequate to utilize eRehabDataŽ. eRehabDataŽ is accessed via any personal computer running a web browser such as Internet Explorer version 7.0 or higher, Firefox version 3 or higher, or similar current-generation browser.
-Faster Internet connections increase speed but modem dial-up is adequate.
+eRehabData® is a thin-client database application that runs over the Internet.
+Any computer or tablet connected to the Internet can be a terminal for eRehabData®.
+For most facilities, that means that there are no additional hardware or IT costs associated with an eRehabData® subscription. eRehabData® can be accessed via any personal computer or tablet running a web browser such as Internet Explorer 11 or higher, Chrome, or similar current-generation browser.
+Faster Internet connections increase speed.

 Go online, open a web browser, and point your browser to www.eRehabData.com.
-Subscribers can login, at which point the browser session becomes encrypted for security purposes (just like for online banking).
-The program allows users with varying levels of permissions to access the system.
-A user with full access can add new patient IRF-PAI records, error check IRF-PAI assessments, prepare assessment files for transmission to CMS, view clinical outcomes data, view reimbursement estimates, and view financial and clinical benchmarks and outcomes.
-Users can increase productivity by utilizing eRehabDataŽ's built-in messaging system.
+Subscribers can login, at which point the browser session becomes encrypted for security, just like for online banking. eRehabData allows users with varying levels of permissions to access the system.
+A user with full access can add new patient IRF-PAI records, error check IRF-PAI assessments, prepare assessment files for transmission to CMS, view clinical outcomes data, view reimbursement estimates, upload and download assessment data, and view financial and clinical benchmarks and outcomes.
+Users can increase productivity by utilizing eRehabData®'s built-in messaging system.
 A hospital-designated system administrator can create and delete users, establish and edit user permissions and reset user passwords if necessary, plus create custom data fields, purchase IRF-PAI Proficiency exams, and sign up for other additional services.

 Yes.
 You can access the service and submit or retrieve information from any computer with a web browser and Internet access.

-The eRehabDataŽ program code is located on a remote server outside your facility.
+The eRehabData® program code is located on a remote server outside your facility.
 As new features are developed you will be notified through email, and upgrades will appear the next time you log in.
 You will never have to load patches or upgrades, or increase the power of your computers.
-The eRehabDataŽ software itself is continuously improved, and you are encouraged to make suggestions or report bugs using the system's Enhancement Requests feature.
+The eRehabData® software itself is continually improved, and you are encouraged to make suggestions or report bugs using the system's Enhancement Requests feature.

 eRehabDataŽ has been in continual operation since January 1, 2002 with 24 X 7 availability.
 Very infrequently it has proven necessary to briefly shutdown various servers to perform upgrades and maintenance.
 These have been announced in advance and have been done during periods of low usage (i.e., very late at night or on Sundays).